If you’re a beer connoisseur, you’re willing to go to sometimes absurd lengths to get your hands on a rare (or a favorite) microbrew.

 For more great beer communities, make sure to check out these other beer clubs.
 These clubs are some of the best out there.

 Tavour lets your selections accumulate for about a month before gathering them together and shipping them to you.
 Be aware they’ll need an adult signature when they arrive, or they’re going back on the delivery truck.

 If you want to change your appointed shipping date, you can do so on your account page.
 You also have the option of picking up your brews in person by dropping by their Seattle warehouse.
 An option they actively encourage.

 Tavour customer service is generally good.
 You’re not likely to get put on hold and subjected to a muzak assault for 3 hours and the folks answering the phone seem to know just about everything about just about every type of beer known to man.

 They respond to email queries promptly – i.e., usually within a couple of business days – and regardless of how you communicate with them they’re not going to play games with you or try and baffle you with bs like many customer service departments do.

 They listen to your gripe or request and respond in a generally reasonable, responsible manner.
 Isn’t that what you want from customer service?

 Tavour Review: The Final Verdict

-If you love craft beer, if you’re into being the first on your block to discover a new microbrew, if you like the idea of selecting new and compelling beers to sample yourself rather than having someone do it for you, you owe it to yourself to check the Tavour beer sampling subscription service.
+If you love craft beer and especially microbrews; if you’re into being the first to discover a super rare gem of a beer; if you like the idea of selecting beers yourself rather than having someone do it for you; then you owe it to yourself to check the Tavour beer sampling subscription service.